 Gusto time tracking for field crews

 Gusto handles the hard part of payroll well.
 It files your taxes, pays your people, and keeps the paperwork straight.
-What it does not do is watch a crew clock in and out on a job site.
+What it doesn't do is watch a crew clock in and out on a job site.
 That gap is where your Friday goes.
-You are collecting hours from texts, a group chat, and a couple of paper sheets, adding them up, and re-typing them into the Gusto payroll run by hand.
+You're collecting hours from texts, a group chat, and a couple of paper sheets, adding them up, and re-typing them into the Gusto payroll run by hand.

 Clox closes that gap.
 Your crew clocks in with one tap on their phone.
-Hours add up by person and project through the week.
-When it is time to run payroll, you export a file built for Gusto's hours import and bring it in.
-You are not changing how you pay people.
-You are removing the manual re-keying step in front of it.
+Hours are totaled by person and project through the week.
+When it's time to run payroll, you export a file built for Gusto's hours import and bring it in.
+You're not changing how you pay people.
+You're removing the manual re-keying step in front of it.

 How the export works